derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/06/2021 16:22:07 : 3 Database Admins walked into a NoSQL bar.
+13/06/2021 16:22:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Optimist: The glass is half full.
-Pessimist: The glass is half empty.
-Programmer: The glass is twice as large as necessary.
+Two bytes meet.
+The first byte asks, 'Are you ill?'
+The second byte replies, 'No, just feeling a bit off.'
 <!-- replace-with-joke ends -->